hazelcast-guides/stream-processing-fundamentals/README.md

 | ui              | A Python program that listens to the *machine_events* map and displays temperature data graphically.
 Accessible at http://localhost:8050 |

+> **TO DO**
+>
-> **TODO** Access the UI at http://localhost:8050.
+> Access the UI at http://localhost:8050.
 Specify a Location and Block to see a live display of the current
 > temperature of a subset of machines.
 Valid locations are "San Antonio" and "Los Angeles".
 Valid blocks are "A" and
 > "B". *Note: machines in block "A" are very likely to run hot.*  You should see something similar to the image below.